 “Sometimes parents do things they normally wouldn’t do when it comes to their children.
 They invest so much time and effort to raise them that they freak out when things turn out differently than they expected,” I said.

 “How do you know that?”
 Jeb asked in surprise.

 “My Uncle Dave spent a lot of time talking to me about why my Dad disowned my brother Randy for being gay,” I said.
 “I couldn’t understand why Dad turned against my brother, Randy, when he had always told us he loved us unconditionally but then showed us he lied to us the entire time.
-Uncle Dave explained that parents have such high expectations of their children that they sometimes can’t handle the fact that their little darlings don’t measure up and they go over the edge and disown them.
+Uncle Dave explained that parents have such high expectations of their children they sometimes can’t handle the fact their little darlings don’t measure up and they go over the edge and disown them.
 Other parents treat their children as property and they expect total abject obedience from their offspring and can’t handle it when their children refuse to follow their dictates.”

 Rick said, “It’s kind of like they feel they bought you because they have paid for your food, clothing, and everything else since you were born.”